toqvist/AnkiHelper/README.md

 # AnkiHelper helps you create Anki notes
-AnkiHelper is a tool for rapidly creating flashcards from texts for the spaced repetition software [Anki](https://apps.ankiweb.net/).
+AnkiHelper is a versatile tool designed to streamline the process of creating flashcards for the spaced repetition software [Anki](https://apps.ankiweb.net/).

 ## Usage
 ![demo](./ankihelper_demo.gif)